anhaidgroup/cloudlabeler/README.md

 Afterwords, create Cluster in [AWS ECS](https://aws.amazon.com/ecs/).
 The cluster template should be EC2 Linux and the Launch type should be EC2.
 After you have created a cluster, you should be able to create service in cluster page.
 Notice to choose the task you just created.

 Finally, you should be able to find the instance in [AWS EC2](https://aws.amazon.com/ec2/).
 Find 'instance' on the left panel and find the service you have just created.
-You can get the url of your instance in the IPv4 Public IP below.
+You can get the address of your instance in the IPv4 Public IP below.

 ## User Manual

 ### Page Content

-On the right side, there are three panels:
+On the left side, there are three panels:

 1. The top panel is Label Summary Panel.
 It shows a summary counts of different label types **saved**.